 The Australian government funds TENS pain relief in residential aged care

-ActivBody is the recommended product - already widely used throughout Australian institutions
+ActivBody is our recommended product - already widely used throughout Australian facilities

 When ActivBody is suited

 - The resident themselves, if they have the physical and mental capacity

 - A physiotherapist or a registered nurse

 The carer must read and understand the User Guide.
 It is also a good idea for the carer to trial the stimulation for themselves - so they get some idea of what their patient will be experiencing.

 If the resident can follow instructions and adjust the buttons, allow them to do this; they will feel empowered and in control.

 Otherwise, the resident / client must be able to communicate to the carer:

 - How they feel after treatment